rocky-linux/documentation/docs/guides/automation/anacron.md

 ## Introduction

-`anacron` runs commands on a regular basis, and the operating frequency is defined in units of days.
-It is suitable for computers that do not run 24/7, such as laptops and desktops.
-Suppose you have a scheduled task (such as a backup script) to be run in the early morning of every day using crontab.
+`anacron` runs commands on a regular basis, and the operating frequency is in units of days.
+It is suitable for computers that do not run 24x7, such as laptops and desktops.
+Suppose you have a scheduled running a task (such as a backup script) in the early morning of every day by using `crontab`.
 When you fall asleep, your desktop or notebook is off.
 Your backup script will not run.
 However, if you use `anacron`, you can rest assured that the next time you turn on the desktop or notebook, the backup script will run.**

 The appearance of `anacron` is not to replace `crontab`, but to complement `crontab`.
 Their relationship is as follows: